gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 After you're done with the policies section have some fun trying to break instances.
-You should be able to see how the Auto Scaling Group and the EC2 screen start bringing them up again.
+You should be able to see how the Auto Scaling Group and the EC2 screen starts bringing them up again.

-High Availability is a very big area, we went mostly through scaling and some redundancy options but it might also imply Geographic replication.
+High Availability is a vast area, we went mostly through scaling and some redundancy options but it might also imply Geographic replication.
 There is a lot of ground yet to cover so have a read through these other resources and feel free to open an issue to request additional material.